Nohbdy100/remote_qkd_lab/spec.md

 Students will be able to work through the lab by using each of the two physical lab environments as necessary.

+### Servo Mounting and button pressing

+The servo motor will be mounted on a four-sided base to provide it with as much stability to the motor as possible.
+It will drive a rack and pinion design; where the pinion is attached to the servo motor and the rack is driven vertically to enable button pressing.
+To ensure the rack's stability, it should have a supporting channel to keep it from driving out of line.
+These parts can all be 3D printed.

+The exacts of this physical construct have yet to be determined and include:

+- Pressure required
+  - Power of servo / gear ratios
+- Actual design of parts

 ## Web application

 The web application will provide the business logic necessary for the remote lab